-The District is dedicated to providing safe and reliable water to all of our customers and to be in compliance with State and Federal regulations and mandates.
-Any questions regarding the water system can be directed to Dave Erickson, Water Superintendent at the District office 1-508-839-2302.
+The District is dedicated to providing safe and reliable water to all our customers and to be in compliance with State and Federal regulations and mandates.
+Any questions regarding the water system can be directed to Matthew Pearson, Special Projects Coordinator, or Dave Erickson, Water Superintendent, at the District office 1-508-839-2302.